istvanzk/rpicampy/README.md

-The implementation of the thingspk module follows the [ThingSpeak API documentation](https://www.mathworks.com/help/thingspeak/) and the [TalkBack API documentation](https://www.mathworks.com/help/thingspeak/talkback-app.html) The REST client implementation follows the model of the official python Xively API client (SDK).
+The implementation of the thingspk module follows the [ThingSpeak API documentation](https://www.mathworks.com/help/thingspeak/) and the [TalkBack API documentation](https://www.mathworks.com/help/thingspeak/talkback-app.html) The REST client implementation follows the model of the older [Python Xively API client](https://github.com/xively/xively-python).

 #### Auto-start with: